janissl/SRNNMT/README.md

 The 'original_source_data_directory' is used for files containing sentences in natural language (i.e. unmodified sentences).
 The _'source_data_directory'_ is used for additionaly preprocessed files originated from the 'original_source_data_directory' (e.g. stemmed files, additionally tokenized files etc.).
-In both directories, files must be stored in the _'snt'_ subfolder.
 The sentence alignment itself is done using the content from the _'source_data_directory'_.
 On the contrary, the building of parallel corpora is done using the content from _'original_source_data_directory'_.
 If no additional preprocessing has been made on source files, both paths must be equal.